 - Native Americans of the Northeast (Part I: The Algonquian Indians)

-- Native Americans of the Northeast (Part II, Iroquois Indians) where I shared our Wampum belt project and the printable you see below:
+- Native Americans of the Northeast (Part II, Iroquois Indians) where I shared our Wampum belt project and the free printable you see below: